 Red light waves are essential for spurring plants to flower and fruit indoors.
 Shop for LED bulbs and fixtures that are specifically designed for growing plants.
 They're usually labeled “grow lights” because they're created to produce a high number of red light waves.

 Some electric brands produce plant-friendly LED bulbs called “High-output LEDs.”
 High-output LEDs are generally twice as bright as standard LED grow lights.
 These ultra-bright lights are excellent for growing plants that are native to full sun, dry climates such as cactus, citrus, rosemary, and geranium.
 Plan to light flowering and fruiting plants for 16 to 18 hours a day.
 Place the light source 12 inches or so away from plant foliage.

+Once you’ve decided which kind of plant grow light you want, it’s time to decide how big a bulb you need for the space you have.
 First, determine how much space you need to illuminate.
 As a rule, you want 20 to 40 watts per square foot.
-Then divide the wattage of your bulb by 20 (such as 1,000 ÷ 20 = 50), then divide the wattage of your bulb by 40 (1000 ÷ 40 = 25).
+Divide the wattage of your bulb by 20 (such as 1,000 divided 20 = 50), then divide the wattage of your bulb by 40 (1,000 divided by 40 = 25).